The Basics of the BPC-157 Peptide Supplement

 It has also been shown to increase the precursor structures, called fibroblasts, necessary for tendon and ligament creation and repair.
 Some studies also show increased collagen production – a critical building block for soft tissues like muscles, ligaments, and tendons – thus likely speeding the repair and healing of those kinds of injuries.

-Further, it is well-established that it causes increased vascular endothelial growth factor activity (VEGF), which is necessary to cause angiogenesis, or the creation of new blood vessels.
-It is believed that this pathway in particular is largely responsible for the versatile healing effects of the BPC-157 peptide formula, since blood vessels are essential for delivering the nutrients and building blocks necessary for injured tissues to repair and heal.
+Further, it is well-established in animal studies that it causes increased vascular endothelial growth factor activity (VEGF), which is necessary to cause angiogenesis or the creation of new blood vessels.
+It is believed that this pathway, in particular, is largely responsible for the versatile healing effects of the BPC-157 peptide formula since blood vessels are essential for delivering the nutrients and building blocks necessary for injured tissues to repair and heal.

-There are additional pathways suggested in several studies, especially in terms of how the BPC-157 peptide supplement can have an impact on other aspects or systems of the body (aside from healing and tissue regeneration), though many of those are less well-established than those discussed above.
+There are additional pathways suggested in several studies, especially in terms of how the BPC-157 peptide supplement can impact other aspects or systems of the body (aside from healing and tissue regeneration).
+However, many of those are less well-established than those discussed above.

 Dosage, Format, and Availability of the BPC-157 Peptide Supplement

-Depending on the intended application of the BPC-157 peptide formula, it can be administered through a variety of different formats.
-These include patches placed on the skin, patches that dissolve placed under the tongue or along the gumline, oral tablets or similar, a powder or additive that can be put in water or other drinks, and intramuscular injections, among others.
+Depending on the intended application of the BPC-157 peptide formula, it can be administered through various formats.
+These include patches placed on the skin, patches that dissolve placed under the tongue or along the gum line, oral tablets or similar, a powder or additive that can be put in water or other drinks intramuscular injections, among others.
 Injections and oral tablets are the most popular administration format.

 BPC-157 is only available via prescription, under the care and assent of a doctor, healthcare professional, or telemedicine provider.
 It is not available over-the-counter, regardless of dosage format.
-As a supplement, it is not quite the same as a drug in terms of regulations, but in terms of legal status and prescribing information, is treated effectively the same as one.
-Therefore, you can only obtain BPC-157 when prescribed by a professional, and used as directed.
+As a supplement, it is not quite the same as a drug in terms of regulations.
+However, you can only obtain BPC-157 when prescribed by a licensed health care provider and used as directed.